wp-plugins/entrywizard/readme.txt

 == Changelog ==
+= 1.2.3 =
+* Fixed a problem with checkboxes when a user deleted an item in the upload form and then re-entered data.
+* Added the ability to completely generate an image filename from data stored on the server.
+* Removed some unnecessary messages that were interfering with another plugin

 = 1.2.2 =
 * Require PHP version 5.3 -- needed for sortable columns in list view
 * Delete associated entrywizard items when a user is deleted